 - Monitors and televisions; the monitors themselves won’t be accepted by scrapyards, but the copper in the power cord and other cables will be.
 Just snip off the wires at the base and add it to your stock of insulated scrap copper.

-- Kitchen appliances and other small household appliances, such as AC units, coffee makers, blenders, mixers, toasters, fans, and more.
+- Kitchen appliances (here’s how much copper is in a refrigerator compressor and how much you’ll earn) and other small household appliances, such as AC units, coffee makers, blenders, mixers, toasters, fans, and more.

 - Large appliances like refrigerators, washers and dryers, and dishwashers — the bulk of these items are mostly steel, but be sure to take the copper wiring off the back to add to your copper weight.